bUnit-dev/bUnit/docs/site/docs/verification/index.md

 ---
 uid: verification
-title: Verifying Output from a Component Under Test
+title: Verifying output from a component under test
 ---

-# Verifying Output from a Component Under Test
+# Verifying output from a component under test

 This section covers the different ways to verify the result of a test scenario: